-Emergency equipment and medicines were available as described in recognised guidance.
+Emergency equipment and medicines were available.
+The practice ordered additional equipment shortly during the inspection to ensure their stock was as described in recognised guidance.
 Staff kept records of their checks of these to make sure these were available, within their expiry date, and in working order.

-A dental nurse worked with the dentists when they treated patients in line with GDC Standards for the Dental Team.
-A risk assessment was in place for when the dental hygienist worked without chairside support.
+A dental nurse worked with the dentists when they treated patients in line with General Dental Council's Standards for the Dental Team.